hashicorp/nomad/website/source/docs/jobspec/index.html.md

 *   `distinct_hosts` - `distinct_hosts` accepts a boolean `true`.
 The default is
     `false`.

-    When `distinct_hosts` is `true` at the Job level, each instance of all Task Groups specified in the job is placed on a separate host.
+    When `distinct_hosts` is `true` at the Job level, each instance of all task Groups specified in the job is placed on a separate host.

-    When `distinct_hosts` is `true` at the Task Group level with count > 1, each instance of a Task Group is placed on a separate host.
+    When `distinct_hosts` is `true` at the task group level with count > 1, each instance of a task group is placed on a separate host.
 Different task groups in the same job _may_ be co-scheduled.

     Tasks within a task group are always co-scheduled.